So you’ve put in the hard yards. Thirteen years of schooling is finally coming to an end, and you’re on the home stretch but where to next?

-By completing a Bachelor of Science/Bachelor of Advanced Studies, for example, you would gain essential knowledge in fundamental sciences without having to give up your interest in marketing.
+By completing a Bachelor of Science and Bachelor of Advanced Studies, for example, you will gain essential knowledge in fundamental sciences without having to give up your interest in marketing.
 Expanding your education with a second field of study will prepare you for a range of opportunities in a variety of industries.

 Professional degrees are accredited degrees which lead to professional registration.
 These are generally much more structured in comparison to liberal degrees, often with compulsory placements which develop the knowledge and skillset necessary to prepare you for a career in a specific field and to gain registration with the industry’s accrediting body.

-As long as you follow those, you'll be on the right track, and if you decide this changes along the way - rest assured there is always a pathway to get to where you want to go.
+As long as you follow those, you'll be on the right track, and if you decide this changes along the way, rest assured there is always a pathway to get to where you want to go.